srgantmoomoo/postman/README.md

 # instructions
 **download**
 1. postman uses forge in order to run so, if you havent already, go to http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html and download the latest or recommended version of forge 1.12.2. <br />
-2. in this repository, under tags/releases find the latest version or whatever version you want. <br />
+2. in this repository, under tags/releases click the latest version or whatever version you want. <br />
-3. click assets, then download the .jar file. <br />
+3. click assets at the bottom of the release, then download the .jar file. <br />
-4. if you havent ran forge yet, do so, if you have already ran forge at least once, type %appdata% in ur windows search (if your on any other os than locate your .minecraft folder, you may need to look it up). <br />
+4. if you havent ran forge yet, do so, if you have already ran forge at least once, type %appdata% in ur windows search. <br />
-5. locate and open up your .minecraft folder, than find your mods folder. <br />
+5. locate and open up your .minecraft folder, than find your mods folder (if your on any other os, than locate your .minecraft folder, you may need to look it up).<br />
 6. open up your mods folder and drag the postman .jar file into it. <br />

 **use**